tchapi/tuneefy2/README.md

 ### Tests

-The tests are under the `./tests` folder and I use PHPUnit 6.1 to run them.
+The tests are under the `./tests` folder and I use **PHPUnit 6.1** to run them.
 Just run :

     vendor/bin/phpunit -v

+There should be 29 tests containing 599 assertions.

+> Sometimes a platform fails to respond correctly due to network latencies or such.
+Re-run the tests in this case, it should pass fine the second time.

 ### API Documentation
 (_This will move to somewhere more appropriate afterwards_)